Welcome to Year 2

 Here we aim to share useful information that you can refer back to, we also want to celebrate and share the children’s learning with you.

-- Our PE day is Thursday and we also run the daily mile in addition to this.
-PE kits should be in school everyday.
+- Our PE day is Thursday and we also run the daily mile in addition to this, along with other physical activities using imoves.

-- Spellings are uploaded to Seesaw every Monday and will be tested in school on Fridays.
+- Spellings are uploaded to Seesaw every Friday and will be tested in school on the following Friday.

-- Homework will be uploaded to Seesaw every Friday and is due the following Thursday.
+- Homework will be uploaded to Seesaw every Friday and is due the following Thursday morning.

 - Please ensure your child brings their reading record to school every day where we will change it if they have finished it home.